Lee-Talman/cad-map-dotnet/README.md

 3. Change the `connstr` value in `Settings1.settings` to point at the path of your database.
 If you're using a non-trusted connection, or any other type of connection, reference the [SQL server connection string types at this link](https://www.connectionstrings.com/sql-server/).

-4. Finally, build the project by running it using the Start command.
+4. Finally, build the project by running it using the Build command (Ctrl+Shift+B by default).
 You'll find the compiled .dll in `cad-map-dotnet\bin\debug` as `cad-map-dotnet.dll`.
 Load this in AutoCAD using the `NETLOAD` command, then run CAD-MAP by running the `CADMAP` command.